MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/unlimited-archiving.md

 3. Office 365 automatically adds more storage space when necessary.

 > [!IMPORTANT]
 > Auto-expanding archive is only supported for mailboxes used for individual users (or shared mailboxes) with a growth rate that doesn't exceed 1 GB per day.
 A user's archive mailbox is intended for just that user.
 Using journaling, transport rules, or auto-forwarding rules to copy messages to an archive mailbox is not permitted.
-Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users.
+Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users or in other cases of the inappropriate use.

 ## What gets moved to the additional archive storage space?